dhrubadc/SIDM-GTF/README.md

 Results of three different runs are shown in this figure, which tests for convergence in the central density evolution with respect to time-stepping.
 ![dt_test](examples/plots/convergence_test.png).

+More results will be updated.

+## Acknowledgements
+ChatGPT (Open AI) has been used during development for code-error fixes, consistency checks, and some idea brainstorming, such as convergence criteria for the Newton iterations, line search to keep the Newton variables physical, and timestep controller.
+All AI-made suggestions were extensively reviewed and verified by the authors before their inclusion in the code-base, and therefore, ownership and accountability for the same lies with the authors.